I’ve been gone for a minute but I’m back and ready to share

 By this point his breathing and all his levels were much better and where they needed to be.
 He’d also received his last dose of medicine and we were both given the clear to go home.
 I would have ran it if I could.
 By 8pm on the 18th we were home.

 I have to say it was very different from my other birth experiences.
-I’m not sure if it’s because this time I had a tubal litigation, meaning I can’t get pregnant again.
-I wanted to really savour these last new born moments.
+I’m not sure if it’s because this time I had tubal litigation, meaning I can’t get pregnant again.
+I wanted to really savour these last newborn moments.
 Added to the small medical problem it goes to show no two births are the same.

-We are all settled at home now and baby is doing so well.
+We are all settled at home now and the baby is doing so well.
 So are the boys and are such loving big brother’s which melts my heart.
-I’m recovering really well and Dad has been our absolute super hero.
+I’m recovering really well and Dad has been our absolute superhero.
 He has taken such good care of us all and it reminds me why I love him so much.

 What’s Next for Tahnee’s Blog?

-Now we have covered the last few months of my life I am ready to start looking forward.
+Now we have covered the birth story, I am ready to start looking forward.
 I want to get back to blogging 100%.
 I have posted randomly over the last 9 months and I don’t feel ready to go back to my regular schedule just yet.
 We’re obviously night feeding and energy levels are low most days.
 That being said I will be going back to posting once a week minimal.
 With the holidays coming up I want to get some good crafts and makes up.
 Helping you keep the kids busy with the summer break coming up.

 I also want to start running a few giveaways again as I missed so many this year and we didn’t even celebrate Tahnee’s Blog Birthday!
 I think we’ll go even bigger next year to make up for it.
 Make sure to keep your eyes peeled on my social media so you don’t miss out on anything my loves.

 Have you given birth recently?
 Are you ready to give birth now?
 What great tips do you have for expectant mums?
 Mine would be to take a book at the least.
 I downloaded a couple of things on my Netflix app so I wouldn’t be bored.
-It was a great idea and definately helped me pass the time when baby was sleeping.
-Let us know your tips in the comments below.
+It was a great idea and definitely helped me pass the time when the baby was sleeping.
+Let us know your tips in the comments below or via Facebook.

 Lots of Love,